18 August 2026 · Systems

 Cover the required fields

-- List every field the structured invoice format requires.
+- List every field the structured invoice format requires, including buyer and seller TRNs, item-level detail and tax treatment.

-- Map them to your current invoice template and data.
+- Map each required field to your current invoice template and the data your system already holds.

-- Close gaps — TRNs, tax codes, item detail, totals.
+- Close gaps where fields exist but are inconsistently populated — TRNs, tax codes, item codes and totals are the usual culprits.

 Wire in the ASP and rehearse

-- Connect your system to the accredited service provider.
+- Connect your accounting or ERP system to the accredited service provider using their supported integration method.

-- Reconcile e-invoice data with your VAT reporting.
+- Reconcile e-invoice data with your VAT reporting to confirm both draw from the same clean, consistent figures.

 Related guides